vmware-tanzu/pinniped/site/content/docs/howto/configure-concierge-supervisor-jwt.md

 This how-to guide assumes that you have already [installed the Pinniped Supervisor]({{< ref "install-supervisor" >}}) with working ingress, and that you have [configured a FederationDomain to issue tokens for your downstream clusters]({{< ref "configure-supervisor" >}}).

+It also assumes that you have already [installed the Pinniped Concierge]({{< ref "install-concierge" >}}) on all the clusters in which you would like to allow users to have a unified identity.

 ## Create a JWTAuthenticator

 Create a JWTAuthenticator describing how to validate tokens from your Supervisor's FederationDomain: